PLSC 102 International Relations in an Age of Globalization

 Examinations: There will be two examinations (Midterm: essay, with some choice--1 of 3, e.g.; Final: 10 short answer essays).
 The Midterm exam will be worth 200 points, the final will be worth 400 points.

 Travel plans or other personal commitments may not interfere with examinations.

 The first exam will cover the first half of the class; the final exam will be cumulative.

 Each student will write a book review of approximately 600 words.
-This will be submitted no later than November 19.
+Students will have the ability to make their own choice as long as the book deals with comparative government.
+This will be submitted no later than November 22.
 Each review should include a brief synopsis, followed by the reader’s reaction.
 What was the author’s point.
 What did the editor provide.
 What do you think of the book.
 What did you learn.
 What did you like about the book.
 What didn’t you like about the book.
 How did the book relate to your understanding of democracy and government today.
 Why was the assignment worthwhile.
 Why wasn’t the assignment worthwhile.
 THIS ASSIGNMENT MUST BE WORD PROCESSED, SPELL CHECKED AND PROOF READ.
 Failure to follow these directions will result in either a lowered grade or having the assignment returned ungraded to be resubmitted.
 Late assignments (including those returned for resubmission) may have points deducted for each day late.

 Reviews are worth a possible 80 points.

 Added together, the total number of points is 1,000.

 Please note that there is often, although not always, a positive correlation between class attendance and "participation" and the student's ability to earn a better than average grade.

 A 4.00 Excellent 950 or more points